-Candidates who successfully complete this program will be recommended for initial teacher licensure in the State of Tennessee.
-The program requires candidates to address any course discrepancies in their undergraduate program to ensure attainment of knowledge and skills required in general education, professional education and the academic major for the teaching field.
+Candidates who successfully complete licensure requirements will be recommended for initial teacher licensure in the State of Tennessee.
+The program requires a transcript evaluation to assess any course discrepancies at the undergraduate level that might need to be addressed to ensure attainment of knowledge and skills required in general education, professional education, and the academic major for the teaching field.
 Candidates must satisfy course discrepancies through LMU or any other fully accredited college or university prior to student teaching.
-The Post-Baccalaureate Program is designed to be completed in as few as three semesters with a minimum requirement of 18 semester hours of graduate coursework.
-This consists of two consecutive semesters of professional core coursework (held two Saturdays per month) and one semester of full-time (16 weeks minimum) student teaching, which must be completed within two years after finishing the professional core.
-Elementary licensure requires an additional 18 undergraduate credit hours.
-Coursework specific to elementary licensure is offered in the evenings and during the summer semester.
+Secondary majors who already hold a degree in the area in which they are seeking licensure can quality for licensure with a minimum additional core of 18 graduate hours beyond their bachelor's degrees.
+Elementary licensure requires the 18 hours of core courses and an additional 18 hours of methods courses.
 Licensure programs are offered in: